Gonfer73/PDS_1/README.md

 # Proyectx1

 This is a 2D police simulator game.
 It has monochrome sprites, and it's rendered on GLS2, on Godot 3.3.
+The game is divided into short chapters called "cases".
 Controls are:

 W - Moving forward